Barotrauma: Pulmonary barotrauma

 Lung over-pressure injury in ambient pressure divers using underwater breathing apparatus is usually caused by breath-holding on ascent.
 The compressed gas in the lungs expands as the ambient pressure decreases causing the lungs to over-expand and rupture unless the diver allows the gas to escape by maintaining an open airway, as in normal breathing.
 The lungs do not sense pain when over-expanded giving the diver little warning to prevent the injury.
 This does not affect breath-hold divers as they bring a lungful of air with them from the surface, which merely re-expands safely to near its original volume on ascent.
 The problem only arises if a breath of ambient pressure gas is taken at depth, which may then expand on ascent to more than the lung volume.
 Pulmonary barotrauma may also be caused by explosive decompression of a pressurised aircraft, as occurred on 1 February 2003 to the crew in the Space Shuttle Columbia disaster.

 Prevention

-In divers
+Diving

 Barotrauma may be caused when diving, either from being crushed, or squeezed, on descent or by stretching and bursting on ascent; both can be avoided by equalising the pressures.
 A negative, unbalanced pressure is known as a squeeze, crushing eardrums, dry suit, lungs or mask inwards and can be equalised by putting air into the squeezed space.
 A positive unbalanced pressure expands internal spaces rupturing tissue and can be equalised by letting air out, for example by exhaling.
 Both may cause barotrauma.
 There are a variety of techniques depending on the affected area and whether the pressure inequality is a squeeze or an expansion: